komodorio/validkube/README.md

 To compile the binary:

+1. Install [Graphviz](https://graphviz.org/download/#executable-packages) via your package manager.
-1. Download dependencies with `make deps`
+2. Download static dependencies with `make deps`
-2. Build validiac with `make build`
+3. Build validiac with `make build`

+### CLI Usage

-3. Run validiac: `bin/validiac --help`
+Run `bin/validiac --help` for complete usage instructions.
+Example: `bin/validiac --png plan.tf > plan.png`

-Other make tasks:
+### HTTP Server Usage

+Simply execute `bin/validiac` without any arguments.
+By default, the server will listen on all addresses at port 8080.
+Supply a different port with `--port`.

+### AWS Lambda Usage

+Build the Docker image with `make docker` and deploy to a Lambda environment.

+## Development

+- Download static dependencies with `make deps`
-- run unit tests: `make test`
+- Run unit tests with `make test`
-- run static code analysis: `make lint` (requires [golangci-lint](https://golangci-lint.run/))
+- Run static code analysis with `make lint` (requires [golangci-lint](https://golangci-lint.run/))
-- clean validiac binary: `make clean`
+- Remove validiac binary with `make clean`
-- clean all binaries, including dependencies: `make clean-all`
+- Remove all binaries (including static dependencies) with `make clean-all`

-## Upgrading Dependency Versions
+### Upgrading Dependency Versions

 The versions used for the four base tools are defined in the [Makefile](Makefile).
 Simply change the version number of the relevant tool and rebuild (the validiac